KirillKryukov/mumu/README.md

 It's a FASTA file, where sequence headers can have an optional ">filename" suffix.
 So, the complete sequence header looks like ">sequence name>filename".
 Such header indicates that this, and all subsequent sequences belong to the file "filename".
-This allows deconstructing the Multi-Multi-FASTA file back to individual FASTA files.
+This allows deconstructing a Multi-Multi-FASTA file back to individual FASTA files.

 Importantly, Multi-Multi-FASTA file can be processed with FASTA-compatible tools.
 It can be compressed with FASTA-specific compressors, searched with homology search tools, etc.
 When necessary, it can be deconstructed back into original FASTA files.

+The same principle can be used to combine multiple FASTQ files into a single Multi-Multi-FASTQ file.
+For FASTQ data, "@" is the default separator, so the tagged name looks like: "@readname@filename".

 ## Implementation

 The script _mumu.pl_ at this repo is the reference implementation.
-It allows both packing and unpacking a Multi-Multi-FASTA file.
+It allows both packing and unpacking a Multi-Multi-FASTA/Q file.

 ### Installing